 We'll find it.
 We'll find it!
 You heard Danny, the Old Forge bartender kid... said Mickey hid it 'neath the camper.
+This is the spot.

 He lied.
 The crud lied.

 Well, ya had him in a strangle hold, for Christ's sake!